-The main thing you have to consider is that the erratic state of the real estate market is beyond your control, and seeing as this is the case if you would want your property to fetch a good price and be relevant in home listings, then thorough research in this area would do you a big favor.
-Additionally, you cannot always rely on the opinions of real estate agents; instead treat them as supplemental ones to the ones you have formed backed with adequate research.When you find yourself unable to sell your house for quite a long stretch of time, then there must be other factors affecting your success in closing a sale or even having a prospective buyer.
-If you find yourself in a similar situation then perhaps, you may be doing something wrong—particularly how you went about the wordings and more in your listings.
+The main thing you have to consider is that the erratic state of the real estate market is beyond your control, and seeing as this is the case if you would want your property to fetch a reasonable price and be relevant in home listings, then thorough research in this area would do you a big favor.
+Additionally, you cannot always rely on the opinions of real estate agents; instead, treat them as supplemental ones to the ones you have formed backed with adequate research.When you find yourself unable to sell your house for quite a long stretch of time, then there must be other factors affecting your success in closing a sale or even having a prospective buyer.
+If you find yourself in a similar situation then perhaps, you may be doing something wrong— mainly how you went about the wordings and more in your listings.
 To find out some of the fatal faux pas most homeowners would commit in listing their homes for sale, take a look at the list down below.

 1.)
 LISTING TIMING

 Real estate professionals all have a different opinion regarding the best time to put your home in a listing, but the truth is, there is no way to tell when this would be.
 Considering the real estate’s market erratic state, it could pose a challenge as to when the best time to list is.
 The truth is, there is a sweet spot for every market including the real estate.
 You would most probably luck out if you listed right after the first wave of sellers which would come right after the Christmas season (around January and February).
 Boost your chances by listing before the influx of buyers which would happen typically in April and May as this will make your listing pop up when these buyers are starting their hunt.

 2.)
 WORDING USED